Jōyō KanjiOrganized by Stroke Count

 Example Word

-乙: second or unique.
+乙: second (of time) or unique.
 The Japanese noun '乙 (おつ)' has two distinct meanings.
 The first meaning is 'second', as in the second of ten heavenly stems used in the traditional Japanese calendar system.
 For example: today is the second day of the cycle「今日は乙の日です」(きょうはおつのひです).
 The second meaning is 'unique' or 'unconventional', often used to describe something quirky or distinctive.
 For example: that artist has a unique style「あのアーティストは乙なスタイルだ」(あのアーティストはおつなスタイルだ).
 This second usage is more colloquial and can sometimes carry a slightly humorous or ironic tone.

 Radical